s0tt/s0tt/README.md

 ## Hi there 👋 ##
-Machine learning engineer based in Stuttgart, Germany.
+Machine learning engineer.
 Interested in fun side projects and new software technologies.

-- :pushpin: ML Engineer - Video perception at Robert Bosch Gmbh, Stuttgart, Germany
+- :pushpin: ML Engineer - Video perception
-- 📫 How to reach me: s0tt@gmx.de
+- 📫 How to reach me: s0tt@gmx.

 ### My top languages: ###